We tackle persistent crime and anti-social behaviour (ASB), mainly on rear alleyways, by installing lockable gates to restrict access.

 - fly tipping

-If your property is adjacent to an alleyway that has gates fitted, contact us to request the numerical code to operate the lock.
+If your property is adjacent to an alleyway that has gates fitted contact us on email: firstname.lastname@example.org to request the PIN code to operate the lock.

 If you have difficulty in operating the code keypad, contact us to request a key to open the gates instead.